-The neglect of diffusion implied by not using a turbulence closure aims to address an initially 267 laminar state of the atmosphere from which turbulence arises as a consequence static and dynamic 268 instabilities due to wave steepening and breaking.
-Neglecting the PBL may seem a radical ap-269 proach, but additional simulations (not shown) using the YSU PBL parametrization showed that 270 results did not change appreciably.
-Although the regions of flow instability were confined to a 271 smaller region, they occupied essentially the same positions in space and were characterized by 272 similar values of the Richardson number.
-An advantage of inviscid simulations is that they avoid 273 the uncertainty associated with PBL parametrizations, which are known to be especially question-274 able over mountainous terrain (DeWekker and Kossmann 2015).
-275 a.
-Semi-idealized simulations: real atmospheric sounding and orography
+The neglect of diffusion implied by not using a turbulence closure aims to address an initially laminar state of the atmosphere from which turbulence arises as a consequence of static and dynamic instabilities caused by wave steepening and breaking.
+Neglecting the planetary boundary layer (PBL) may seem a radical approach, but additional simulations (not shown) using the Yonsei University (YSU) PBL parameterization showed that results did not change appreciably.
+Although the regions of flow instability were confined to a smaller region, they occupied essentially the same positions in space and were characterized by similar values of the Richardson number.
+An advantage of inviscid simulations is that they avoid the uncertainty associated with PBL parameterizations, which are known to be especially questionable over mountainous terrain (DeWekker and Kossmann 2015).

-The model set-up described above was used for all performed simulations, including the sensitivity tests presented in the next section.
-Variations made to this initial configuration for each sensitivity test (i.e. changes in the orography, wind and stability profiles) will be described in the results section that follows.
+The model setup described above was used for all performed simulations, including the sensitivity tests presented in the next section.
+Variations made to this initial configuration for each sensitivity test (i.e., changes in the orography, wind, and stability profiles) will be described in the results section that follows.